KruASe76/TkCalculator/README.md

 (if you want to copy this string to the calculator, don't forget to replace 'x' with '*')

 P.S.
 Of course, there are a few bugs that I was too lazy to fix like: 2^4^3=4096 (he sees it like (2^4)^3=16^3)

-P.P.S To activate Simple Mode comment strings 200-203 and 209